 Adrafinil is the parent molecule and precursor to Hydrafinil.

-It must be metabolized in the body before it turns into the active form.
-That being said, Adrafinil is said to have greater adverse effect on the liver compared to hydrafinil.
+It must be metabolized in the body before it turns into an active form.
+That being said, Adrafinil is said to have a greater adverse effect on the liver compared to hydrafinil.